Remote Proofreading Jobs and 26 Places to Find Them

 Every remote proofreading job available here focuses on academic and business writing.
 Prospective proofreaders can join the staff part-time or full-time by getting at least 95% on the site’s 20-minute test, which mainly focuses on grammar and spelling.

 As an education-oriented publication, CACTUS Communications is constantly on the lookout for academic editors who can help it produce clear, engaging content.
-It does require at least a Bachelor’s degree in a relevant discipline, but you don’t need any prior work experience to find exciting opportunities.
+It does require at least a Bachelor’s degree in a relevant discipline, but you don’t need any prior work experience in editing and proofreading to find exciting opportunities.

 14. Writer’s Relief